Skip to content

 5. At the time of the visit, a representative of the cultural and art institutions receives the group and presents the content of the visit and related workshops or other tasks.
 The teacher is responsible for the order and safety of his group during trips and visits.

 6. After the visit, the groups can give feedback, which will be used in the development of the Cultural Trail.
-Give feedback about Riihimäki's cultural trail from here
+Give feedback about Riihimäki's cultural trail here

 • 1–3 year olds: Dance workshops